 Circuit: ESP32 LoRa Sensor Data Monitoring on Web Server

 Let’s now examine the sender and receiver circuits for the ESP32 LoRa Web Server.
-I constructed both circuits on breadboard.
+I constructed both circuits oa n breadboard.
 You may use PCB if you so like.

 Sender Circuit for ESP32 LoRa Web Server